 Net Price: $15,420

-National Louis University is a progressive liberal arts college in the beautiful city of Chicago.
+National Louis University is a progressive liberal arts college in Chicago.
 This institution is one of the most diverse academic communities in the nation, with 44% of the student body identifying as minority.
-NLU offers a PhD in disability studies, called the doctoral program in disability and equity in education (Ed.
-D.); this advanced degree curriculum takes on the social; cultural; historical; philosophical; and political beliefs that have shaped the current state of educating disabled persons.
-A respected leader in the field, National Louis University in one of only four North American universities with an advanced disabilities studies degree in the context of education.
+NLU offers a PhD in disability studies.
+It’s called the doctoral program in disability and equity in education (Ed.
+D.).
+This advanced degree curriculum explores the beliefs that have shaped the current state of educating disabled persons, including:

 #6 – Pacific University